JasperDeLandsheere/JasperDeLandsheere.github.io/Kernel Mean Embedding.md

 [^Rosenblatt]: Rosenblatt, F. (1958).
 The perceptron: a probabilistic model for information storage and organization in the brain. *Psychological review*, 65(6), 386.
 [^Cortes]: Cortes, C., & Vapnik, V. (1995).
 Support-vector networks. *Machine learning*, 20(3), 273-297.
 [^Pearson]: Pearson, K. (1901).
 LIII.
 On lines and planes of closest fit to systems of points in space. *The London, Edinburgh, and Dublin philosophical magazine and journal of science*, 2(11), 559-572.
+[^Hotelling]: Hotelling, H. (1933).
+Analysis of a complex of statistical variables into principal components. *Journal of educational psychology*, 24(6), 417.